gianlucaitachi/homecare_new/README.md

 - An Android emulator or iOS simulator/device

 ### Configuration
-Create a `.env` (or use Dart define flags) in the Flutter project to point to your backend API.
+Create an `app/.env` file (or use Dart define flags) in the Flutter project to point to your backend API.
 The most common configuration is the base API URL used for HTTP requests.

 ```
 API_BASE_URL=http://localhost:3000